decred/dcrdocs/docs/getting-started/user-guides/dcrwallet-tickets.md

 Why are ticketfees important?
 Usually the default fee of 0.01 is enough to get your tickets mined.
 The exception is during a fee war event.
 When the ticket price falls very low, demand outpaces supply (there are only a maximum of 2880 tickets available at each price interval).
 This creates a fee war, with stakeholders competing to get their tickets mined before the price changes.

-With these two things in mind, let's continue to the two methods for purchasing tickets.

 > Ticket Price

 To get the current ticket price, issue the `dcrctl --wallet getstakeinfo` command and look for the `difficulty` value.
 This is the price of each ticket in the current price window.
 You'll want to adjust your `spendlimit` argument in the `purchaseticket` command to be greater than this `difficulty` value when purchasing tickets manually.